 Lake Manly in Death Valley, California, a slowly receding ancient lake, leaves behind an intricate network of irregular geometric shapes amidst the vast salt flats of Badwater Basin, with the majestic Panamint and Black Mountains towering on either side, offering a glimpse into the geological wonders of this unique landscape.

 Projections also indicate a warming trend over the next decade, which may exacerbate evaporation rates.
 This, coupled with the predicted increase in unexpected rainfall events, suggests that the likelihood of Lake Manly’s reappearance increases despite the drying trend.
-And in scenarios of exceptionally high rainfall, the temporary lake could span across significant portions of the valley floor, returning to the historical extents of Lake Manly.
+And in scenarios of exceptionally high rainfall, the temporary lake could span across significant portions of the valley floor, returning to the historical extents of the ancient Lake Manly.

 Lake Manly's shore bustling with visitors, as evidenced by the full parking lot and cars parked along the road, and people enjoying a swim in the once-disappeared but now-revived lake.